Still Got Questions?

 Are we allowed to use confetti?

-Council won't permit the use of any kind of confetti at parks or beaches, including biodegradable confetti and rice.
+The City won't permit the use of any kind of confetti at parks or beaches, including biodegradable confetti and rice.
 Rose petals are permitted on the condition the site is cleaned up as much as possible before you leave.
+City of Newcastle doesn't support the release of balloons either.

 Will equipment be provided?